YOURLS/website/src/guide/advanced/passwordless-api.md

 To modify this duration, add the following to your `config.php`:
 `define( 'YOURLS_NONCE_LIFE', number_of_seconds );`
-(note this also affect all the internal links of YOURLS such as the ones to activate a plugin, delete a short URL, etc...)
+(note this also affect all the internal links of YOURLS such as the ones to activate a plugin, delete a short URL, etc.)

 ### Use other hash algorithms than `md5`